SanderRonde/phpstan-vscode/README.md

 ## Features

 -   Automatically runs PHPStan of your code and highlights errors as you type.
--   Perfor project-wide analysis and displays all errors in the `Diagnostics` tab.
+-   Performs project-wide analysis and displays all errors in the `Diagnostics` tab.
 -   Shows the values of variables according to PHPStan at the point of hovering when using `phpstan.enableLanguageServer` setting.

 https://user-images.githubusercontent.com/5385012/188924277-c9392477-9bd6-40b1-9ed7-eb892da1fe0f.mp4